Ewan Otoo

-Ewan Otoo (born 30 August 2002) is a Scottish professional footballer who plays as a central defender for club Dunfermline Athletic.
+Ewan Otoo (born 30 August 2002) is a Scottish professional footballer who plays as a left wing-back or centre-back for club Rotherham United.

 Club career

 Born in Glasgow, Otoo began his career with Eastwood Boys Club, before joining the academy of Celtic at the age of eight.
-He progressed through the academy, signing his first professional contract with the club in June 2019, and the following month he made his unofficial debut in a 1–0 friendly win against Airdrieonians.
+He progressed through the academy, signing his first professional contract with the club in June 2019.
+The following month, he made his unofficial debut in a 1–0 friendly victory against Airdrieonians.

-On 23 March 2021, he joined Scottish League One side Clyde on a season-long loan deal.
-Shortly after joining, Clyde manager Danny Lennon praised Otoo, saying that he had "fantastic energy", a "terrific attitude", and that he was "years ahead in terms of maturation".
-In May of the same year, following the conclusion of the season, he returned to Celtic, thanking Clyde for the opportunity.
+On 23 March 2021, Otoo joined Scottish League One club Clyde on loan.
+Shortly after his arrival, Clyde manager Danny Lennon praised Otoo's energy and attitude and described him as being ahead of his years in terms of maturity.
+He returned to Celtic following the conclusion of the season.

-On his return to Celtic, he went on to captain the club's B team in the Lowland League, where his performances reportedly attracted the attention of English sides Aston Villa, Fulham and Burnley.
-Despite this interest, he went on to join Scottish League One side Dunfermline Athletic on a loan deal in February 2023.
+Otoo subsequently captained the club's B team in the Lowland League.
+His performances reportedly attracted interest from English clubs Aston Villa, Fulham and Burnley.

+In February 2023, Otoo joined Scottish League One club Dunfermline Athletic on loan.
+He helped Dunfermline win the Scottish League One title and gain promotion to the Scottish Championship.

-Having helped Dunfermline Athletic to promotion to the Scottish Championship, he returned to the club the following year on a permanent deal.
-On his return, he stated that he "didn't want last season to end" and that Dunfermline was "the best place to continue [his] development".
-In his first game on his return to the club, he scored Dunfermline's equalising goal in an eventual 2–1 win against Airdrieonians.
+Otoo returned to Dunfermline on a permanent contract in June 2023.
+Following the move, he said Dunfermline was the best place for him to continue his development.
+He scored in his first competitive appearance following his permanent transfer, netting Dunfermline's equaliser in a 2–1 victory over Airdrieonians on 5 August 2023.

+On 4 August 2026, Otoo signed for Rotherham United following a successful trial during the club's pre-season campaign.
+He agreed a two-year contract, with Rotherham holding an option to extend the agreement by a further year.
+The signing was announced as being subject to English Football League, Football Association and international clearance.

 International career

 Otoo made two appearances for Scotland at under-17 level in 2018.
-He is also eligible to represent Ghana, and in July 2019 he expressed his desire to represent Ghana at senior international level.
+He is also eligible to represent Ghana and expressed a desire to represent the country at senior international level in July 2019.

 Style of play

-Regularly deployed as a central defender, Otoo is also capable of playing in a defensive midfield role, and lists Arsenal and Ghana midfielder Thomas Partey as an inspiration on his playing style.
+Otoo is a versatile player who can operate as a central defender, full-back or central midfielder.
+He has most regularly been deployed as a central defender or defensive midfielder and has cited Ghana international Thomas Partey as an influence on his playing style.